 Rookie QB Max Brosmer shines in second half, helps Vikings hand Giants 9th straight loss

+"It was an interesting 24 hours or so for our team," O'Connell said.
+"But I'm really proud of the way the guys handled a little bit of the adversity yesterday and then found a way to win a football game."

+It's unclear if McCarthy will be able to play in either of the final two games of the season.

-McCarthy was injured on a strip sack by Brian Burns in the final minute of the first half, when it appeared the Vikings (7-8) were going to let the clock run out.
+O'Connell said X-rays were negative for McCarthy, whose last play was a strip sack by Brian Burns in the final minute of the first half, when it appeared the Vikings (7-8) were going to let the clock run out.
 Instead, Burns forced McCarthy to fumble with a crushing hit and Tyler Nubin returned it 27 yards for a touchdown.

 Before getting hurt, McCarthy completed 9 of 14 passes for 108 yards and had a would-be pick-6 negated by an offside penalty on Abdul Carter.
 After having his entire rookie year wiped out by a torn meniscus in his right knee, the 2024 No. 10 pick has missed time this season because of a concussion and a sprained right ankle.